Real Estate Short Sales

 The disadvantage to buyers is that the short sale could take a very long time: 6 months or more.
 However, the time may be shortened if the homeowner stops paying the mortgage, since the lender's costs will increase with time of nonpayment.
 If you want to buy a property through a short sale, and you think the property was overpriced when purchased, or if home values are falling rapidly, show the lender an appraisal of the property as well as recent prices on comparable properties.
-If the remaining mortgage is greater than its current value, the lender will have difficulty selling the property through a foreclosure or even a trustee sale (in those states where property loans are secured by a deed of trust rather than a mortgage), so the short sale may be more agreeable to the lender.
+If the remaining mortgage is greater than its current value, the lender will not get a higher price for the property through a foreclosure or even a trustee sale (in those states where property loans are secured by a deed of trust rather than a mortgage), so the short sale may be more agreeable to the lender.

 If you are a homeowner that seriously needs to consider a short sale, then gather all the documents together to verify your situation and explain it to your lender.
 Explain in a letter the reason for your financial stress, and that it is unlikely to change soon.
 Provide pay stubs, tax returns, banking statements, and a list of all of your debts to verify your situation.

 If the lender approves of a short sale, then you should get it in writing that the remaining debt will be forgiven.
 Also ask the lender to report the item as a satisfied debt rather than settled for less than full balance in your credit report.